IOSDevRee/ToDoNow/README.md

 Featuring:

-+ It allows users to manage their groceries list easily.
-The user can create a new list, view list, edit list.
++ It allows users to manage their daily schedule or groceries list easily.
+The user can create a newlist, viewlist, editlist.
 + The list on click will show details about item on new fragment.
 + The list item can be deleted on completion.
 + The task pending will be still showing in summary of to-do list.